3.4.2. Rules for adding attributes to buildings

 Here is a list of a building's Condition attributes:

-Regular buildings are operational items that serve their intended use.
+Regular buildings are operational items that serve their intended use as well as finished buildings ready to be put into service.
 This condition is set by default.

 Do not set this condition based purely on satellite data, as the images might be outdated.
 Always check other reliable sources first.